braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/fireos/troubleshooting.md

 platform: FireOS
 page_order: 20
 page_type: solution
-description: "This article provides troubleshooting scenarios for possible issues you may experience with push notifications."
+description: "This article provides FireOS troubleshooting scenarios for possible issues you may experience with push notifications."
 channel: push

 ---